Mehmet Vasıf Yakut: Private life

 Mehmet Vasıf Yakut was born in Gevaş district of Van, Turkey on 15 March 1989.
 He is disabled resulting from a birth defect.

 Sports career

-Yakut began performin para taekwondo after he met a taekwondo practitioner in Istanbul in 2016.
+Yakut began performing para taekwondo after he met a taekwondo practitioner in Istanbul in 2016.
 He is tall at83 kg.
 He is a member of İstanbul Büyükşehir Belediyespor, where he is coached by Ali Özen.
 He competes in the sport class K43 +73 kg of Para Taekwondo.

 Yakut was admitted to the Turkey national team after he became runners-up and then champion in the national championships.

 He won a gold medal at the 2018 European Para Taekwondo Championship in Plovdiv, Bulgaria, and another gold medal at the 2019 World Para Taekwondo Championship in Antalya, Turkey.
 He took the silver medal at the 2019 European Para Taekwondo Championship in Bari, Italy.
 He competed at the 2020 Summer Paralympics - +75 kg, and was eliminated in the first round of the repechage match.